The History of St. Mary's

 Building schools for the future

-The school was involved with the Building Schools for the Future (BSF) scheme and, despite the scheme being cancelled, it was announced in 2010 that for this school it would go ahead.
-The building work saw many changes to the Layton Hill site, which would also include the construction of an adjoining new primary school and church.
-The St. Josephs building, science block extensions, dining hall and the 1930’s extension were all demolished to make way for more modern teaching and office facilities.
-Ground was broken in a ceremony on the 8th February 2011 by the Bishop of Lancaster, the Rt Rev Michael Campbell and construction was completed in 2014.
-Christ The King primary school and Christ The King Church, both which had been located on the Grange Park estate behind St. Mary’s, moved into the newly built primary school and church respectively.
+The school was initially involved with the Building Schools for the Future (BSF) scheme, and although the scheme was cancelled, the school received the exciting news in 2010 that it would still be going ahead with the project.
+The Layton Hill site underwent significant changes, with the construction of a new primary school and church adjoining the site.
+To make way for modern teaching and office facilities, the St. Josephs building, science block extensions, dining hall, and the 1930’s extension were all demolished.
+The construction began in February 2011 after a groundbreaking ceremony conducted by the Bishop of Lancaster, the Rt Rev Michael Campbell.
+The construction was completed in 2014, and the newly built primary school and church were welcomed by Christ The King primary school and Christ The King Church, which had previously been located on the Grange Park estate behind St. Mary’s.

-In May of 2014 it was announced that the school would achieve academy status in September of the same year and would become part of the Blessed Edward Bamber Catholic Multi Academy Trust.
-St. Mary’s, along with Christ the King and another local primary school, St. Cuthbert’s, were the first three member schools of the Trust.
+In September of the same year, it was announced that the school would be achieving academy status, with a plan to become part of the Blessed Edward Bamber Catholic Multi Academy Trust.
+St. Mary’s was among the first three member schools of the Trust, along with Christ the King and St. Cuthbert’s, another local primary school.
 The Trust was named after the locally born Catholic Martyr, Edward Bamber.